SpiNNakerManchester/SpiNNakerManchester.github.io/2015.006.AnotherFineProductFromTheNonsenseFactory/MappingAlgorithms.md

 |ConvertToMemoryRoutingTables|Converts Json routing tables into PACMAN routing tables| FileRoutingtables|MemoryRoutingTables|False|
 |ConvertToMemoryPartitionedGraph|Converts Json partitioned graph into PACMAN partitioned graph| FilePartitionedGraph|MemoryPartitionedGraph| False|

+These extra algorithms are only used when required, and are not needed to be explicitly defined in your algorithm listings.

 The tool chain expects to be able to extract a umber of PACMAN objects at the end of the algortihm exeuction.
-This is aminly for transmitting the objects onto the SpiNNaker machine, and supporting data retrival lateron.
+This is aminly for transmitting the objects onto the SpiNNaker machine, and supporting data retrival later-on.
 These objects are as follows:

 |Name|Definition|
 |-----------------|------------------|